DAA’s ‘hot topics’ summarise the latest research and current thinking on topical nutrition issues in the media.

-The science underpinning the new CSIRO low-carb book
+The science underpinning the new CSIRO low-carb diet book

 In their book, the CSIRO authors highlight a clinical study they conducted[i], involving 115 overweight or obese adults with type 2 diabetes – divided into two groups.
 They were randomly assigned to either:

 Study participants were monitored over 12 months.
-Both groups received intensive nutrition support throughout the study period (every two weeks for 12 weeks, and monthly thereafter – meaning 15 sessions with an Accredited Practising Dietitian over 12 months), as well as exercise sessions three times a week.
+Both groups received intensive nutrition support throughout the study period (dietetic visits every two weeks for 12 weeks, and monthly thereafter – translating to 15 sessions with an APD over 12 months), as well as exercise sessions three times a week.

 At the end of the study, they found no difference between the ‘low carb diet’ group and the ‘high carb diet’ group, in measures such as: